ucsb-cs148-w25/pj09-socialrunning/team/sprint01/lab02.md

 Plan is for 1 team member to work on recomendation algorithm, 3 on backend, 3 on frontend.

-Adil:
+Adil: Committed Hello World branch to Github.
+No blockers.

-Aneesh:
+Aneesh: Committed Hello World branch to Github.
+No blockers.

 Ron: Committed Hello World branch to Github.
+No blockers.

 Olivia: Demoed Hello World app to TA for lab01.
+No blockers.

 Nilay: Committed Hello World branch to Github.
+No blockers.

 Piyush: Committed Hello World branch to Github.
+No blockers.

 Ria: Committed Hello World branch to Github.
+No blockers.